DanyalKhanzada/ecommerce-docker-project/ecommerce-ui/README.md

 If you encounter any issues or have questions regarding this Docker image or the e-commerce UI application, please open an issue on the GitHub repository.

-Feel free to customize this README according to your specific project details and requirem
+Feel free to customize this README according to your specific project details and requirements.